 PAM: I think that is one of the reasons when people first come to unschooling and they are trying it out, a lot of us and I do this, we all talk about giving it that time, six months to a year.
 Try it out for a long enough period that you can see these developments.

 I find it’s easier to develop that trust in unschooling when you give it enough time that you can look back and see something develop, like whether it is swimming, whether it is reading, whether it is whatever.
 Whatever their interest is, they are going to learn in those large chunks of time.
 So if you’re giving them that space and all the support and hanging out with them—I am going to try this for a year and see how this goes—when you got that bit longer period of time, you’re going to see some awesome things happen.
 It is just, you know, being able to take that time at first when you’re not quite sure what is going to happen.

 JAMIE: Yes, and there is the other side of that too.
 We were just really lucky that we found the concept of unschooling on the website when Alex was maybe one-year-old.
 We were able to spend the next two, three years before he would have been at regular school age to work on our own deschooling, read a lot of this stuff and think about how that applied to just the way he was learning where nobody would be expecting school to be involved.
 And just get really comfortable with those concepts.

-Not only is it the more school that you do, the more time you are going to have to work on that.
-Both sides right, if your kids do go to school there is going to be even more time you’re going to have to wait to really be able to see that yourself and to give them the space and comfort level that they are going to be able to do that.
+Not only is it the more school that you do, the more time you are going to have to work on deschooling on both sides.
+If your kids do go to school, there is going to be even more time you’re going to have to wait to really be able to see that yourself and to give them the space and comfort level that they are going to be able to do that.

-We are really lucky you know, if everyone that was ever going to be interested in this, would look at it when their kids are born that would be great.
-Obviously that usually does not happen because that would only usually happen if you come across some other friends of yours who were already doing that.
-Otherwise you are going to have some experience with school along the way first.
+We are really lucky.
+If everyone that was ever going to be interested in this would look at it when their kids are born, that would be great.
+Obviously that usually does not happen, because that would only usually happen if you come across some other friends of yours who were already doing that.
+Otherwise, you are going to have some experience with school along the way first.

 EU079, Dan Cadzow